BennyKok/unity-mobile-dashboard/README.md

 An attempt to implement a mobile dashboard for unity cloud build using expo (react native!!)!

-### Why?
+### Motivation
-I need to trigger and reivew cloud build status on the go, its much better to have a nicer user interface compared to the web based dashboard.
+It would be nice if we can trigger and reivew cloud build status on the go, its much better to have a nicer user interface compared to the web based dashboard.

 ### Goals
 - [x] Load all projects form unity cloud